caraya/personal-blog/content/blog/markdown-cheatsheet.md

 </div>
 ```

+!!! warning
+You never know who'll get to read it :)
+!!!

 You can also add a title to the admonition by adding the title after the type of admonition.

 To add a title to the warning example, the modified code will look like this: